lumberjack1970/EasyWeightforNX/README.md

 ## How to use

 Every journal can be easily customized to meet your preferences.
-For editing, I recommend using Notepad++ or Visual Studio Code.
-To design icons, Krita is an excellent choice.
+I recommend using Notepad++ or Visual Studio Code.
+To design icons, Krita is an excellent choice. (any of these are free)
 https://notepad-plus-plus.org/
 https://krita.org/

+1. Open any journal for editing.
+Be brave, they are all in plain English with comments on the know-how.
+2. At the beginning, you'll find a section labeled 'Configuration settings'.
+3. These settings allow you to easily change the main features without diving into the code.
+(Only modify the code directly if you really know what you're doing and couldn't find what you need.)

+Simply adjust the settings as needed:

+- Use 'true' for yes/on
+- Use 'false' for no/off
+- For specific settings, you'll find an explanation on how to set them up

 To create custom buttons, follow these simplified steps: